 Quick Facts: Why is The Link important for…Child Protective Services?

 Child and animal protection have a common history.

-- The first child abuse cases were prosecuted by humane societies and SPCAs.
+- The first child abuse cases in the U.S. were prosecuted by humane societies and SPCAs.
 This dual role continued for many decades.

 - Pets are common denominators in the lives of most children.
 2/3 of homes with children under age 6, and 3/4 of homes with children over age 6, have pets.
 (American Veterinary Medical Association, 2007).
 More American homes have pets than have children.
 A child in America may be more likely to grow up with pets than with a live-at-home father.
 (Melson, 2000)